jalopezsuarez/LinuxDesktop/README.md

 usershare allow guests = no
 ```

-Set samba password for the default pi user (usually use default pi password on system/ssh `raspberry`):
+Set samba password for the default administrator user (usually use default administrator password on system/ssh `raspberry`):
 ```
-sudo smbpasswd -a pi
+sudo smbpasswd -a administrator
 ```

 #### Share a folder in Windows Network (SMB)